ADVERTISEMENT

 • Medications like Ibuprofen and Acetaminophen are given initially to stop the attack.

 • If this does not work and if the child is over five years of age, the doctor suggests triptans like Rizatriptan, Zolmitriptan, and Sumatriptan.
-They are available as dispersible tablets or nasal spray.
+They are available as dispersible tablets or nasal sprays.

 • Antiemetics like Metoclopramide and Domperidone can help with nausea and vomiting.